-We strongly recommend that you apply the same level of security precautions for your eGift Card as you do to protect your physical wallet, cash and credit cards.
-If you elect to print your gift card, keep it in your possession at all times.
+We strongly recommend that you apply the same level of security precautions for your gift card as you do to protect your physical wallet, cash and credit cards.
+If you elect to print your gift card, keep it in your possession and guard it closely at all times.
 If you purchased a physical gift card, the same type of safeguard vigilance applies.

 Protect yourself from Unauthorized Use.